2sic/2sxc-ui/projects/sxc-angular/projects/sxc-angular/README.md

 Connect Angular 18+ applications to 2sxc on DNN or Oqtane.

-The package configures Angular's `HttpClient` with the 2sxc context and request headers, exposes simple data/query/API clients, prevents accidental ASP.NET form submission, and provides standalone editing-toolbar directives.
+The package configures Angular's `HttpClient` with the 2sxc context and request headers, exposes simple data/query/API clients, prevents accidental ASP.NET form submission, and provides editing-toolbar directives.

 ## Install